Building a Reliable and Extendable Notifications Platform

 createdUserId: 3

-Before adding this playground, users needed to have a local setup of our microservice and trigger the full process to check their change.
+Before adding this playground, developers needed to have a local setup of our microservice and trigger the full process to check their change.

 The feedback loop was slow and frustrating.